 ACG's educators use the "Ages and Stages Questionnaire", the "Ages and Stages Social Emotional Questionnaire" as well as Individualized Portfolios and the "New Mexico Pre-K Essential Indicators" as assessment tools.
 The purpose of assessment is to identify children's interests and needs; describe developmental progress and learning; improve curriculum and adapt teaching practices and the environment; plan program improvement and communicate with families.
-If during the course of assessment there is an indication that the child may benefit from intervention a referral maybe made for developmental screening.
+If during the course of assessment there is an indication that the child may benefit from intervention a referral may be made for developmental screening.
 All ACG Educators attend professional development focused on our common assessment tools and student portfolios.
 New Lead educators are mentored to ensure their understanding of the assessment tools and the importance of being consistent when conducting and using child assessments for authentic curriculum implementation.

 The Ages and Stages Questionnaire (ASQ) and the Ages and Stages Social Emotional Questionnaire (ASQSE) are the standardized assessment tools used at A Child's Garden as a valid instrument recommended by the NMECECD.
-These questionnaires are distributed to families within the first month of school and again in the spring and returned to educators in order for the staff to conference with families on the progress of their children.
+These questionnaires, along with a letter describing their purpose and informing families who to contact for clarity, are distributed to families within the first month of school and again in the spring.
+They are then returned to educators in order for the staff to conference with families on the progress of their children.
 Conferences, held in fall and spring, include educator observations of developmental progress and documentation of this progress in anecdotal record form.
 All assessments are kept in an individual file for the child and kept in a confidential space either in the classroom or in the school office.